animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

-Then, with a properly configured and constructed `CLASSPATH` and `cache.xml` file (shown earlier) specified as a command-line option when starting a {data-store-name} server in *Gfsh*, the command-line would be as follows:
+Then, with a properly configured and constructed `CLASSPATH` and `cache.xml` file (shown earlier) specified as a command-line option when starting a GemFire server in *Gfsh*, the command-line would be as follows:

 </div>